 Do you know that the estimated ROI of email is 4,300%?
 An unbelievable number!
 Yeah, some statistics say that people tend to get annoyed when their inbox is crammed with tons of emails.
 However, at the same time, they still end up reading that email and buying something.

-Check the following approaches and see how you can successfully convince visitors to sign up for your special deals and updates.
+Check the following approaches and see how you can successfully convince tens of thousands of visitors visitors to sign up for your special deals and updates.

 Online data is very sensitive, so more and more customers are extremely careful before placing an order.
 That's why you have to check off all the bullet points to make sure your site is secure and trustworthy.
 It's not uncommon for online retailers to lose around $3.5 billion annually as a result of online fraud.
 While bigger stores may be able to handle loses due to this, a business that sells customized soap will hit rock bottom fast.